dsdevries/coding-challange/README.md

 5) Make the selected video autoplay when a tile in the list is clicked.

 # Senior Role Requirements
-The following tasks are required if you are applying for a senior role.
+The following additional tasks are required if you are applying for a senior role.

 1) Refactor the app to use Redux instead of hooks for managing global state.
 Make sure to enable Redux Dev Tools, too.